Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Boise State has combined with its opponents to score more than 51.5 points in three of seven games this season.
+- Boise State has combined with its opponents to put up more than 51.5 points in three of seven games this season.

-- The two teams combine to average 54 points per game, 2.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 54, is 2.5 points more than Saturday's over/under.

-- These two squads combine to allow 42.5 points per game, nine fewer than this contest's over/under.
+- This contest's total is nine points above the 42.5 these two squads combine to allow per game this season.

-- The average total in Broncos games this season is 60.4, 8.9 points more than Saturday's total of 51.5.
+- The Broncos and their opponents have scored an average of 60.4 points per game in 2021, 8.9 more than Saturday's total.

-- In 2021, games involving the Rams have averaged a total of 50.4 points, 1.1 fewer than this game's set over/under.
+- The 50.4 PPG average total in Rams games this season is 1.1 points fewer than this game's over/under.

 Boise State Stats and Trends

-- This season, the Broncos have just two ATS wins in five games as a favorite of 2.5 points or more.
+- In Boise State's seven games this year, it has four wins against the spread.

-- Boise State's games this year have hit the over two times in seven opportunities (28.6%).
+- Boise State's games this year have hit the over on two of seven set point totals (28.6%).

-- Boise State is 4-1 against the spread and 3-2 overall this season when the team notches more than 20.4 points.
+- When Boise State records more than 20.4 points, it is 4-1 against the spread and 3-2 overall.

-- The Broncos have turned the ball over 10 times this season, one more turnover than the Rams have forced (9).
+- This year, the Broncos have turned the ball over 10 times, one more than the Rams' takeaways (9).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.